 Over the last few years, I have observed the pride and unbridled elation with which Africans have embraced those among her sons and daughters that have forced their way through the proverbial 'glass ceiling'.
 These people have become heroes across the continent, as well as potent symbols of Africa's potential and her desire for recognition.

 Underachievement and a lack of clear direction – contributed to by various leaders across the continent – have damaged Africa's image and reputation around the world.
 The rest of the world tends to see us as perpetually poor and dependent on 'handouts'.
-Thankfully, our great achievers have – in a way – countered some of these perceptions and helped put Africa back on the map.
-Perhaps more importantly, they have given an entire continent real hope!
+Thankfully, our great achievers have countered some of these perceptions and helped cast Africa in a new light.
+Perhaps more importantly, they have given an entire continent a new vision of real hope!

 Having people we can look up to – role models – and emulate is inspirational.
 The notion that we can be like them and emulate their achievements is an important motivational force; hope is, after all, critical to human survival.
 The likes of Nelson Mandela, Kofi Annan, and more recently, Barack Obama, have been worthy role models for Africans right across the globe.